TylerCorkill/ws-chat-server/README.md

   "success": "true"
 }
 ```
 Client requests usage of a username in a channel.
-If that username is already taken the server responds false, if not the server responds true and authenticates the connection.
+If that username is already taken the server responds false, if not the server responds true and authenticates the connection after 5 seconds.

 ### Message
 Client initiated with server dispatching message to all connections